-How did we end up having a Creperie?
-Our friends already know, and the story, has become quite famous in the press at the time.
-However, INCEPTION is the best part: what is the connection between salted caramel, King Arthur, galettes complètes, island houses, and Celtic dances?
+How did we end up with a Crêperie?
+Our friends already know the story, which, incidentally, became quite famous in the press at the time.
+However, the true inception is the best part: what exactly is the connection between salted caramel, King Arthur, galettes complètes, island houses, and Celtic dances?

-Besides bringing together a bunch of wonderful people scattered all over Europe and uniting a couple deeply in love, the wedding was the perfect opportunity to step into a story.
-To be honest, Carnac was famous for its megaliths, but it wasn’t part of my travel plans for the forseable future.
-A beautiful coincidence led me to that wedding, and before I knew it, the three days stretched into two weeks, and it still wasn’t enough.
+One word answer: a wedding.
+Of course, not just any wedding, but a wedding like no other, held in a water-surrounded hamlet in Brittany.
+Besides bringing together a wonderful bunch of people scattered all over Europe and uniting a deeply in love couple, the wedding proved the perfect opportunity to step into a story.
+To be honest, Carnac was already famous for its megaliths, yet it wasn’t part of my foreseeable travel plans.
+A beautiful coincidence led me to that wedding, and before I knew it, those three days stretched into two weeks, and it still wasn’t enough.

 Morbihan

 After a few days, you get used to the landscape and begin to understand how the streets and bridges are constructed.
 On the map, the distances seem very small, and the country appears like a fairytale, with its serene villages.
-However, a car or a bicycle is essential because 3 kilometers between one village and another can mean a detour of about 10 kilometers until you reach the first bridge to cross over the water.
+However, a car or a bicycle is essential, because three kilometres between one village and another can mean a detour of about ten kilometres until you reach the first bridge to cross the water.

-The ocean subtly intrudes into the shore, extending far inland, and the stretches of water reach many kilometers inland.
-The word “loch” is dearly loved in Brittany because it comes from the old Gallic language and refers to these small stretches of water, beautiful and mysterious, something poetic between a lake and a marsh.
+The ocean subtly intrudes into the shore, extending far inland, and the stretches of water reach many kilometres inland.
+The word “loch” is dearly loved in Brittany because it comes from the old Gallic language and refers to these small stretches of water — beautiful and mysterious, something poetic between a lake and a marsh.
 The advantage is that you always have a beach nearby, and you can walk on the water like Moses, quite literally, with some elegant rubber boots.

-Life in these small villages is astonishing; the houses are incredibly beautiful, and the light always seems to be tamed by a delicate aquatic touch.
-The sunset here serves as yoga session, massage, and valerian alltogether, as it transports you flawlessly into a vast, watercolored tranquility.
-And if you truly wish to disconnect from the world, you can have your own island.
-VoilĂ :
+Life in these small villages is astonishing.
+The houses are incredibly beautiful, and the light always seems to be tamed by a delicate aquatic touch.
+Here, the sunset serves as a yoga session, massage, and valerian all rolled into one, as it flawlessly transports you into a vast, watercolored tranquility.
+And if you truly wish to disconnect from the world, you can even have your own island.
+Voilà:

 the fun

-For those who are not yet thinking about retirement and are not on their honeymoon, they might say: “Yes, it’s beautiful, but where’s the action?”
-Well, “life” isn’t found in clubs, that’s true.
-But you can be sure you’re not ready for a true Celtic party: the music is enchanting, the drinks never run dry, and the food! – perhaps only Transylvanians could be somewhat equipped for the experience.
-You just need to know where to go and not be a one-track-mind tourist: befriend the locals, no matter how little French you speak.
-They are expressive, all believing that Brittany is the most beautiful place in the world, and they also believe in supernatural things.
-I simply fell in love with the way a Breton with the most imposing moustache told stories while pouring countless glasses from his carafe of cider.
+For those not yet contemplating retirement, nor currently on their honeymoon, one might well ask: “Yes, it’s beautiful, but where’s the action?”
+And whilst “life” isn’t strictly found in clubs, that much is true, you can be sure you’re simply not ready for a proper Celtic party.
+The music is enchanting, the drinks never run dry, and the food!.
+You just need to know where to go and avoid being a one-track-mind tourist: befriend the locals, no matter how little French you speak.
+They are expressive, all utterly convinced Brittany is the most beautiful place in the world, and they rather charmingly believe in supernatural things.
+I, for one, simply fell in love with the way a Breton, boasting the most imposing moustache, told stories whilst pouring countless glasses from his carafe of cider.

 gastronomy